Last Updated on February 5, 2022

-What Should you as a Parent Know About the Coronavirus?
+What Should you as a Parent Know About the Coronavirus and other viruses?

-Before you can authoritatively (and you must!) speak about the topic with your kids, learn five key points:
+Before you can authoritatively (and you must!) speak about the topic with your kids, learn three key points:

 - There are many species that are divided into groups.
-Coronaviruses are a large group that contains many species (like the NEW COVID-19)
+For example, Coronaviruses are a large group that contains many species (like the NOT-SO-NEW COVID-19)

-How to Talk to Kids About Corona Virus?
+How to Talk to Kids About Coronavirus and Other Infectious Diseases?

-First, ask yourself if you even should talk to your kids about the COVID-19.
+First, ask yourself if you even should talk to your kids about diseases.
 It’s your job as a parent to protect little ones from the harsh world.

-If his daycare or school got canceled, let her carelessly enjoy the free time.
+If his daycare or school got canceled, for example, let her carelessly enjoy the free time.

-That said, if your kid starts to ask about the subject or you feel that his mature enough, then it’s best to be honest.
+That said, if your kid starts to ask about the subject or you feel that he or she is mature enough, then it’s best to be honest.

 I recommend arranging a family meeting so that all can discuss the topic together and create a family consensus.
-This will automatically help to deal with misinformation from other sources like school.
+This will automatically help to deal with misinformation from other sources like schools.

 It would be best if you did not lie to your kids and keep things simple.
 Your main goal is to calm your little ones and show that you’re in charge (even if you don’t feel like you are).

-I usually tell my tiny patients this: “People are worried about a NEW virus that causes bad flu, but you have NOTHING TO WORRY about as you’re young and healthy.
+I usually tell my tiny patients this: “People are worried about a viruses, but you have NOTHING TO WORRY about as you’re young and healthy.
 The most important part is to regularly WASH your hands and NOT TOUCH YOUR FACE”